The Fairness of Credit Scoring Models: Abstract

 \section{Abstract}

 In credit markets, screening algorithms aim to discriminate between good-type and bad-type borrowers.
-However, when doing so, they also often discriminate between individuals sharing a protected attribute (e.g. gender, age, racial origin) and the rest of the population.
-In this paper, we show how (1) to test whether there exists a statistically significant difference between protected and unprotected groups, which is called lack of fairness and (2) to identify the variables that cause the lack of fairness.
+However, when doing so, they can also discriminate between individuals sharing a protected attribute (e.g. gender, age, racial origin) and the rest of the population.
+This can be unintentional and originate from the training dataset or from the model itself.
+We show how to formally test the \textit{algorithmic fairness} of scoring models and how to identify the variables responsible for any lack of fairness.
 We then use these variables to optimize the fairness-performance trade-off.
-Our framework provides guidance on how algorithmic fairness can be monitored by lenders, controlled by their regulators, and improved for the benefit of protected groups.
+Our framework provides guidance on how algorithmic fairness can be monitored by lenders, controlled by their regulators, improved for the benefit of protected groups, while still maintaining a high level of forecasting accuracy.